omonimus1/blog-jade-rubick/content/posts/2021-04-30--the-rule-of-eight-for-strong-decision-making-meetings/index.md

 *   An executive meeting (for a smaller group of leaders)
 *   A leadership meeting (for the leadership team)

+## Leaders make the mistake of letting meetings evolve

 The result of this isn’t usually what you would expect:

 *   The executive team remains effective, because it is under eight people.